codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 title:  "Sponsoring"
 ---

 codebar is a not-for-profit organisation that has been running weekly coding workshops since October 2013, with London as its first chapter.
-Since then we have expanded to running workshops in Brighton and Cambridge and now have a community consisting of over 1000 members in our London chapter, 250 in Brighton and 100 in Cambridge.
+Since then we have expanded to running workshops in South London, Brighton, Cambridge, Birmingham and soon Manchester and now have a community consisting of over 1100 members in our London chapter, 350 in Brighton and 130 in Cambridge.

-We have coached over 500 students, with new people attending our events every week and a waiting list of 30-50 students at our London events!
-This has grown our developer base rapidly in a short period but it has also substantially increased demand for space, coaches and resources.
+We have coached over 500 students, with new people attending our events every week and a waiting list of 30-50 students at our London events.
+This has grown our developer base rapidly in a short period of time but it has also substantially increased demand for space, coaches and resources.
 This in turn requires a substantial expansion in sponsorship investment so that we can not just run workshops across London smoothly, but also be able to provide help and support to our other chapters.

-Workshops are currently held weekly in London and Brighton, and every forthright in Cambridge.
+Workshops are currently held weekly in London and Brighton, and every forthright in Cambridge and Birmingham.
 We are also trying to take codebar to more cities, in and out of the UK.
 If you are a sponsor interested in helping get codebar started in your city, we'd be delighted to talk to you about hosting and sponsoring regular events.

 In addition to our weekly workshops, occasionally we hold one-day courses for existing and new students on more specialised topics (like HTTP Fundamentals, Git, Public Speaking etc.) and one-day coding events.

 All of codebar’s events are run on a volunteer basis, with every subject expert and coach giving their time for free.

-Despite the fact that our events are run on this basis, there are of course still costs associated with both the general running of codebar as well as our specific events.
+Despite the fact that our events are run on a volunteer basis, there are of course still costs associated with both the general running of codebar as well as our specific events.

 ### Why should you sponsor?